NHS-digital-website/hippo/README.md

 The styling approach follows the [BEM](http://getbem.com/naming/) methodology - providing a robust naming convention and helping with the creation of reusable UI components.

-The stylesheets are compiled using the Maven SASS plugin - the source folder is under `repository-data/webfiles/src/main/resources/site/scss`, and the compiled files are created under `repository-data/webfiles/src/main/resources/site/css`.
+The stylesheets are compiled using the modern Dart implementation of Sass.
+The source folder is under `repository-data/webfiles/src/main/resources/site/src/scss`, and the compiled files are created under `repository-data/webfiles/src/main/resources/site/dist`.

-Tech dept warning - There is a LESS folder - historically used by the old *Publication Systems* part of the application.
-Some parts of the LESS styling is still used by some old parts of the application, but this should be moved over to the more concise, SASS based styling system.
+JavaScript is transpiled via Babel and bundled via Webpack.
+The source folder is under `repository-data/webfiles/src/main/resources/site/src/js` and the compiled files are created under `repository-data/webfiles/src/main/resources/site/dist`.

 ## Running the project for the first time